What the study found

-What the researchers tested: The study used the Journalistic Role Performance framework to compare four roles—Interventionist, Watchdog, Loyal-Facilitator, and Infotainment—in sports news and non-sports news.
-It was based on a content analysis of 14,676 sports stories from 341 outlets in 36 countries.
+The researchers used the Journalistic Role Performance framework, which examines how journalists perform four roles: Interventionist, Watchdog, Loyal-Facilitator, and Infotainment.
+They conducted a content analysis of 14,676 sports stories from 341 outlets in 36 countries and compared sports news with non-sports news.

-What worked and what didn't: The analysis found frequent use of opinion, adjectives, emotion, sensationalism, and personalization, which aligned with interventionist and infotainment roles.
-Watchdog performance was notably low and varied little across political and media systems, though it was slightly higher in established democracies; loyal-facilitator performance showed limited evidence.
+Interventionist and infotainment roles were strongly present, with frequent opinion, adjectives, emotion, sensationalism, and personalization.
+Watchdog performance was notably low and showed minimal variation across political and media systems, although it was slightly higher in established democracies.
+Loyal-facilitator performance was limited.

 Key points